Skip to main content

 Your balance may be affected and you'll have trouble judging distances, so be aware of steps and kerbs.
 You may have problems with activities such as pouring liquids or picking up objects.

-In the 7 to 10 days after the operation, the gas bubble slowly starts to shrink.
+In the first few weeks after the operation, the gas bubble slowly starts to shrink.
 As this happens, the space that was taken up by the gas fills with the natural fluid made by your eye, and your vision should start to improve.

-It generally takes 6 to 8 weeks for the gas to be absorbed and vision to improve.
+It generally takes a few months for the gas to be absorbed and vision to improve.

 Mild pain or discomfort